wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 </tr>
 <tr>
 <td>Threshold</td>
-<td>A threshold marker.
+<td>A threshold marker for the data represented by the chart.
 Can be either a constant value or a variable that is defined by a query.</td>
 </tr>
 </tbody>
 </table>